-It is anticipated that a Center will enter into agreements with other entities such as private companies, universities, and State governments to accomplish programmatic objectives and access new and existing resources that will further the impact of the Federal investment made on behalf of small- and medium-sized companies.
+It is anticipated that a Center will enter into agreements with other entities such as private companies, universities, other non-profit organizations, and State governments to accomplish programmatic objectives and access new and existing resources that will further the impact of the Federal investment made on behalf of small and medium-sized companies.
 15 U.S.C.
-278k(c)(3)(C).
+278k(f)(3)(B).

-To facilitate a more rapid transfer of advanced manufacturing technology on a national scale and to avoid duplication of effort, the Non-Federal Entity shall cooperate with NIST and the other NIST MEP organizations by participating in coordinated joint program activities.
-Such activities may include, but are not limited to the following: participation in NIST MEP national and regional meetings, communities of practice, working groups, and sharing of expertise, products and resources within the MEP System.
+To facilitate a more rapid transfer of advanced manufacturing technology on a national scale and to avoid duplication of effort, the Non-Federal Entity is expected to cooperate with NIST, other MEP Centers, and the other organizations identified by NIST MEP as sources of technology (e.g., Manufacturing USA institutes) or business practices of value to small and mid-sized manufacturers by participating in coordinated joint program activities.
+Such activities may include, but are not limited to the following: participation in NIST MEP national and regional meetings, communities of practice, working groups, and sharing of expertise, products and resources within the MEP National Network.

 The interactions of NIST MEP under this cooperative agreement include direct involvement in helping the Non-Federal Entity define, understand, and resolve problems in the organization's operations and promoting continuous improvement.
-MEP may recommend that a Center leverage the expertise or experience of outside consultants or MEP System peers with special expertise or experience.
+MEP may recommend that a Center leverage the expertise or experience of outside consultants or MEP National Network peers with special expertise or experience.
+See Section 1 of these MEP General Terms and Conditions.